ra1zzzengpt/cli-messanger/CONTRIBUTING.md

 Tests live in `tests/` and are built as a separate `cli_tests` target.
 Add test files there; register them in `CMakeLists.txt` under the `cli_tests` executable.
 GoogleTest is fetched automatically.

 Test only pure logic (models, parsers, utilities).
 Do not test screens or `AppController` — they require I/O and network that the test build does not provide.
+Crypto utilities (`CryptoSodium`, base64 helpers) are suitable for unit testing and do not require network or filesystem access.

 ---